William Benjamin Carpenter: Psychical research

 Carpenter was a critic of claims of paranormal phenomena, psychical research, and spiritualism, which he wrote were "epidemic delusions".

 He was the author of the book Mesmerism, Spiritualism, Etc: Historically and Scientifically Considered (1877), which is seen as an early text on anomalistic psychology.
 According to Carpenter, Spiritualist practices could be explained by psychological factors such as hypnotism and suggestion.
 He rejected any occult or supernatural interpretation of hypnotism or trance-like states and insisted they were explained entirely by the physiology of the human mind.
-He argued that ideomotor effect could explain the phenomena of dowsing and table-turning.
+He argued that ideomotor effect (also called the Carpenter effect) could explain the phenomena of dowsing and table-turning.
 After experimental researches with tables, Michael Faraday credited to Carpenter the theoretical explanations for the results that he obtained.

 Carpenter identified as a rationalist and a Unitarian.
 Although critical of spiritualism, he was interested in the subject of "thought reading".
-He defended the mentalist Washington Irving Bishop who he had experimented with and considered such feats to be of great interest to the study of physiology.
+He defended the mentalist Washington Irving Bishop, whom he had experimented with, and considered such feats to be of great interest to the study of physiology.
 This angered his colleagues, who felt that his public support for Bishop might damage the respectability of the scientific community.
 He was criticized by George Romanes and T. H. Huxley for his interest in thought reading.

 Carpenter was a believer in a divine first cause.
 Historian Shannon Delorme has noted that although he was considered a "great debunker of all humbug", his scientific thought was influenced by Unitarian culture that accommodated both materialist and teleological arguments.

 Family

-Carpenter married Louisa Powell in 1840 in Bristol.
-Louisa was born about 1815–1820 in England; she died in 1885.
+Carpenter married Louisa Powell in 1840 in Exeter.
+Louisa was born about 1814 in Exeter and died in 1887 in London.
 Among their children were: